Can Money Buy Happiness? (22:57)

 Brian: So before we let you go, we want to ask you the same question that we ask every guest, which is what is the worst financial decision you’ve ever made?

 Elizabeth: I would say the worst financial decision I’ve ever made, from an economic perspective, is that I bought a quarter share.
-So 25 percent, it’s kind of like a timeshare of a condo in the ski area of Whistler.
+So 25%, it’s kind of like a timeshare of a condo in the ski area of Whistler.
 I paid way too much for it.
-I was in my twenties.
+I was in my 20s.
 I didn’t know what I was doing.
 I was just excited about it, and I did it.
 Basically, it’s has been cut in half.
 They charge exorbitant monthly fees.
 But I think it’s an interesting example from a happiness perspective because since we have this, it means that our family goes there about once a month.
 And so, we’ve ended up spending a lot more time at Whistler than we otherwise would have.
-So, although, I cannot defend this decision at all from an economic perspective, because it would have been way cheaper to just stay at the Fairmont every time rather than this place.
+So, although, I cannot defend this decision at all from an economic perspective, because it would have been way cheaper to just stay at the Fairmont every time rather than renting this place.
 It has actually changed the way that we spend our time, and it’s given us some really wonderful experiences.

 Brian: I appreciate you sharing that.
-You’re actually not the first guest we’ve had that has had a timeshare as their worst decision, but it sounds like it still has brought you happiness, and I’m sure will continue to do so.
+You’re actually not the first guest we’ve had that has had a timeshare as their worst decision, but it sounds like it still has brought you happiness, and I’m sure we’ll continue to do so.

 Elizabeth: I hope so.
 We’re holding onto it for now.